 Negative balances can occur when a transaction posts to your account, but the settled amount is greater than your available Bento account balance.

 Normally, if a merchant preauthorizes a transaction for an amount greater than the Bento account balance, the Bento card will generally be declined.
-However, in rare circumstances, a merchant may process a transaction without prior authorization, or more commonly, a settled amount ends up being greater than the preauthorized amount, and there is not enough available balance in your Bento account at the time the transaction is posted.
+However, in rare circumstances, a merchant may process a transaction without prior authorization, or more commonly, a settled amount ends up being greater than the pre-authorized amount, and there is not enough available balance in your Bento account at the time the transaction is posted.

-If this occurs, your account balance will fall into a negative number, and you may be notified to load more funds into your Bento account, but you will not be charged an overdraft fee.
+If this occurs, your account balance will fall into a negative number, and you may be notified to deposit more funds into your Bento account, but you will not be charged an overdraft fee.

-While this does not happen often, it is important to keep track of your balance and reload funds as needed.
+While this does not happen often, it is important to keep track of your balance and transfer funds as needed.
 To help track your balance, the Bento account holder can opt to receive alerts when the balance in the account falls below a certain threshold.

 Unresolved negative balances that remain on an account for over 10 business days are subject to account termination and further legal remedies may be pursued.